 On an iPhone 7 or 7 Plus, the buttons you need to press to execute a hard reset are slightly different.
 Simultaneously press and hold the power button and the volume down button.

-If you have an iPhone 8, 8 Plus, or X, the process of hard resetting is also different.
+If you have an iPhone 8 or newer, the process of hard resetting is also different.
 Press and release the volume up button, then the volume down button, then press and hold the side button.

 Regardless of what model iPhone you have, make sure you hold both buttons down together for at least 20 seconds.
 People were amazed when they’d come into the Apple Store and I’d quickly fix their dead iPhone with a hard reset.
 They thought they did a hard reset at home, but they didn’t hold both buttons down for a long enough time.